vincent-lafouasse/PossWavSynth/README.md

 # PossDSP

-An exploration of the `wav` audio format and wavetable synthesis disguised as a non real-time synth
+An exploration of digital audio, the `wav` audio format and wavetable synthesis disguised as a non real-time synth

 Following roughly [this tutorial](https://blog.demofox.org/diy-synthesizer/)